hyhung12/ML_Production_Roadmap/README.md

 # Modeling
 ## Challenges when monitoring deployed ML system
-- Use dashboard to track how system doing overtime
-- Set threshold for alarm
+- Use dashboard to track system or set threshold for alarm
-- Okay to start with many metrics then gradually removes a few that not useful (combine input & output metrics)
+- **Okay to start with many metrics then gradually removes a few that not useful (combine input & output metrics)**
 - Deployment also highly iterative process - does take a few tries -> Also need maintenance
 - Pipeline: may involve 2 or more learning algorithms
   + user data has slower drift